RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 2. House Jobs: The HMs are responsible for ensuring that every non-officer member of the House has a house job and that those jobs are accomplished weekly, and nag slackers to get them done ASAP.
 They also have the right to post a list of "bad house members<sup>31</sup>" (i.e. those who didn't do their house job).
 3. House Improvement Projects (HIPs): The HMs are responsible for ensuring that each non-officer member has an HM-approved HIP for the semester.
 Each member is responsible for purchasing the necessary supplies, initiating the HIP, and providing the Treasurer with receipts.
 HMs are responsible for providing the Treasurer with a list of those people who did not do the HIP, so that $50 can be subtracted from their deposit, as dictated in the House Rules.
 4. Repairs and Maintenance: HMs are responsible for all repair and maintenance of the House.
 Jobs that they are unable to accomplish themselves must be done by the University or by private contractors, but the responsibility for seeing that they are accomplished resides with the HMs.
 5. Key Control: HMs must ensure that the house key inventory is sufficient and maintained in a secure manner.
-They are responsible for ensuring that every member has a room key, and that those keys are returned when the member ceases to be a resident of Von Cramm.
+They are responsible for ensuring that every member has a room key, and that those keys are returned when the member ceases to be a resident of Von Cramm Hall.
 They are the only persons with authority to handle master keys unless in extenuating circumstances.
 6. Room Assignments: HMs are responsible for ensuring that room assignments are administered in accordance with the House Rules, and that any check-in or check-out procedures are followed.
 7. House Points: HMs keep accurate records of all members' house points.
 8. Deposit charges: HMs keep accurate records of all charges against a person’s deposit, such as damages, failure to complete HIPs, or fines.
 They are responsible for transmitting this information to the Treasurer at the end of the semester.